-- 13. The Council uses the services of Arlingclose Limited to provide investment advice to the Council, as part of this service they help the Council to formulate a view on interest rates. - 14.
-Arlingclose's current view on interest rates is that the Bank Rate: - Will remain at 0.5% until August 2011 - Will gradually increase from September 2011 to June 2013 to 2.75% - 15.
-There is a downside risk to these forecasts if the economy could not sustain such a rapid increase in interest rates.
-There is also an upside risk that the Bank of England's Monetary Policy Committee may begin the process of base rate increases earlier than forecast.
+- 14. The Council uses the services of Arlingclose Limited to provide investment advice to the Council, as part of this service they help the Council to formulate a view on interest rates. - 15.
+Arlingclose's current view on interest rates is that the Bank Rate will remain at 0.5% for the duration of their medium term forecast to December 2014 with the possibility that the official bank of England base rate may not rise until 2016. - 16.
+The forecast variation to this view has been estimated at 0.75% in March 2013 rising to 1.0% in June 2013 and remaining at that rate for the remainder of the forecast to December 2014.
+This is the forecast that is expected to apply if the Bank of England's Monetary Policy Committee begin to raise the base rate before December 2014.